-Alongside all the resolutions to eat well, save more, and the annual stampede to the gym, the start of the year normally sees a surge in people searching for jobs.
+Alongside all the resolutions to eat well, save more, and get fitter, the start of the year normally sees a surge in people searching for jobs.

-A good pension can add serious value to a job offer and it’s great that nearly seven out of 10 people1 say this is an important consideration when looking for a new job.
-The good news is that these days employers normally have to set up a workplace pension scheme and contribute to your pension savings for your future.
+A good pension can add serious value to a job offer and it’s great that nearly 7 out of 10 people* say it’s an important consideration when looking for a new job.
+These days most employers have to set up a workplace pension scheme and contribute to your pension savings for your future.

-Your employer now has to contribute at least 3 per cent of your salary when you contribute a minimum 5 per cent, but look carefully at what’s on offer as it could be considerably more and some offer matching schemes; the more you pay, the more they pay.
+Currently your employer has to contribute at least 3% of your salary and the remaining amount needs to be paid either by you, your employer, or a mix of both up to the minimum 8%.
+So for example, if your employer pays 3%, you would pay a minimum of 5%.
+But look carefully at what’s on offer from your new employer as it could be considerably more than this, and some employers offer matching schemes; the more you pay, the more they pay.

-Even a small increase in what you or your employer pays into your pension could make a big difference to your pension pot in the long run.
+Even a small increase in what you or your employer pays into your pension could make a big difference to your pension savings in the long run.

-It’s not just about ‘now’; this money is invested in your future and could mean you’re more likely to build up bigger pensions savings, although as a pension is an investment its value can go down as well as up and it may be worth less than was paid in.
+As a pension is an investment, it’s important to remember its value can go down as well as up and it may be worth less than was paid in.

 Add a bit of tax magic

 The icing on the cake?
-You get tax relief on what you save too.
-For example, if you are a basic rate taxpayer it only costs you £80 to save £100 into your pension.
+You get tax relief (or tax benefits depending on how payments are made to your plan) on what you save into your pension too.
+For example, if you’re a basic rate taxpayer, it only costs you £80 to save £100 into your pension.
 If you pay higher rates of tax, saving can cost you even less.

-When you know what’s on offer and what you can put aside, try this pension calculator to see how much you could have in the future.
+When you know what’s on offer and what you can afford to contribute yourself, try our pension calculator to see how much you could have in the future.

 Have you got a few pensions?

-If you’re considering a job move and you’ve had a few in your career already, chances are you’ll have built up several pensions.
-It might make sense to bring all your pensions together into one to make life simpler.
-That way it’s easier to keep an eye on how your pension savings are performing and could cut down on admin.
+If you’re considering a job move and you’ve had a few in your career already, chances are you’ll have built up several pension pots.
+If that’s the case, it might make sense to bring all of these together to make life simpler.
+That way it’s easier to keep an eye on how your pension savings are performing and could cut down on admin and charges.